NobodyXu/Bashmash/README.md

 Bashmash supports operations on infinitely long numbers, regardless of the CPU architecture.
 Currently the following mathematical operations are supported:
  - Factorials
- - Decimal to Binary converter
+ - Decimal to binary conversion (currently only numbers from 0 to 4095 are supported)

 ## Latest version
 The latest test version is 0.1.
 It introduces the following new features:
  - Factorials
- - Decimal to Binary converter

 ## Installation
 1. Clone this repository: `git clone https://github.com/HubertPastyrzak/Bashmash`.